ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

+#### **Super computing etiquette**

-****One of the most important takeaways in this tutorial is that a job is best run on `compute nodes` and not on the `login node`.**** We generally write a batch script where we can reserve the necessary resources and then write the commands or the actual job that you want to do.
+One of the most important takeaways in this tutorial is that a job is best run on `compute nodes` and not on the `login node`.
+We generally write a batch script where we can reserve the necessary resources and then write the commands or the actual job that you want to do.
 Obviously this example is trivial, however in reality most jobs run by users involve at least some component of heavy computing or memory.
 It is poor etiquette to do any intensive computing on the `headnode` as it slows everyone down sometimes to the point where no one can use the `ls` command.

 ## Writing a SLURM job script

-A SLURM job script contains two components:
+Now that you know a little more about #SBATCH comments, A SLURM job script is straight forward to write and contains two components:

   * SLURM header with #SBATCH comments that define the resources you need
   * The commands you want to run

 ### SLURM header

+once you write this once, you could reuse it for other scripts you need by modifying the #SBATCH comments according to your need.

 ```bash
 #!/bin/bash